Robust Spectral Watermark for Synthetic Tabular Data: Method

-\begin{remark}[Related work] {\upshape Modifying the DFT to embed watermarks has also been explored for diffusion models, such as Tree-Ring Watermarking~\cite{2023Tree}.
+\begin{remark}[Related work] Modifying the frequency-domain representation to embed watermarks has also been explored for diffusion models, such as Tree-Ring Watermarking~\citep{2023Tree}.
 However, this method typically applies deterministic, structured modifications (e.g., zeroing subregions), which are unsuitable for tabular data where each feature has distinct semantic meanings.
-In contrast, \textsc{Tab-Drw} performs fine-grained, row-wise perturbations guided by pseudorandom bits, preserving feature fidelity while enabling robust detection through a rank-based pseudorandom bit generation scheme.} \end{remark}
+In contrast, \textsc{Tab-Drw} performs fine-grained, row-wise perturbations guided by pseudorandom bits, preserving feature fidelity while enabling robust detection through a rank-based pseudorandom bit generation scheme. \end{remark}

-\begin{remark}[Column selection for watermarking] {\upshape Since \textsc{Tab-Drw} is a lightweight post-editing watermark, model providers or dataset owners can flexibly choose any subset of columns to watermark based on their needs.
-For example, the watermark may be applied only to columns containing sensitive or high-value information that attackers are less likely to modify.
-In Section~\ref{sec:exper}, we do not employ any specialized column selection strategy and exclude only columns with extreme distributions, which contribute little to the watermark signal and may cause scaling issues in a small number of rows even after YJT.} \end{remark}
+\begin{remark}[Column selection for watermarking] Since \textsc{Tab-Drw} is a lightweight post-editing watermark, model providers or dataset owners can flexibly choose any subset of columns to watermark.
+For example, the watermark can be applied only to columns containing sensitive or high-value information that attackers are unlikely to modify.
+In Section~\ref{sec:exper}, we do not use any specialized column-selection strategy and exclude only columns with extreme distributions, which contribute little to the watermark signal and can cause scaling issues in a small number of rows even after YJT. \end{remark}